METR4202/ubuntu-ros2-setup/VirtualBox_setup/install_ros2.md

 The talker is publishing `Hello world` messages and the listener is receiving them.

-Rather than running the line `source /opt/ros/humble/setup.bash` every time you open a new terminal, you can add it to your .bashrc file.
+Rather than running the line `source /opt/ros/humble/setup.bash` every time you open a new terminal, you can add it to your .bashrc file:
-Open the file in your favourite editor (e.g. Vim or gedit):

-    gedit ~/.bashrc
+    echo 'source /opt/ros/humble/setup.bash' >> ~/.bashrc

 and add that line at the end of the file.
 Now it will be automatically sourced every time you open a new terminal.